Best Cooling Sheets

 Types of Cooling Sheets

 Cotton is a diverse and readily available material.
-It comes in affordable and luxury options, breathable and warm options, and soft or rough options.
+It comes in affordable options along with more upscale luxury sheets, breathable and warm options, and soft or rough options.
 As one of the oldest fabrics, it’s unsurprising that there are so many variations of cotton.

 The quality of cotton sheets primarily depends on their staple length, or the length of the fibers used to weave the cotton into fabric.
 The three staple lengths used to describe cotton are short-staple, long-staple, and extra-long staple.
 Longer staple cotton is generally softer, more durable, and highly breathable.